MinkyuKim97/BMD-Battery-Management-Division-/README.md

 ## Webpage side
 1. Participants submit their data via Google Form
 2. Owner(myself) import that data into the Firestore database
-3. Connect Github repo page with Firestore database
+3. Connect BMD website with Firestore database
-4. Import the participant's name or read the localstorage
-5. Redner the infomations depends on the participant's name
+4. Render the infomations depends on the participant's name
-6. Webpage will keep update the current states
+5. Webpage will keep update the current states
-7. If the participants receive the battery replacement order, go to the BMD replacement facility(the hardware installation)
+6. If the participants receive the battery replacement order, go to the BMD replacement facility(the hardware installation)
 ## Hardware side
 1. Put the right hand(battery holder attached) on the hand area
-2. Press 'start' on the display panel
+2. Press the display panel
 3. It reads the NFC tag info and indentify who the current participant is
 4. If that participant needs to replace the battery, it proceed the replacement protocol
 5. After the replacement, it automatically update your battery state on the database